boost-entropy-azure/terraform/README.md

 client_secret                 = "[CONFIGURE THIS VARIABLE]"
 ```

-Also fill Subscription_id and tenant, of your Azure subscription.
+Make sure to also fill Subscription_id and tenant, of your Azure subscription.

 SubscriptionId is here:
 <img src="https://docs.bitnami.com/images/img/platforms/azure/subscription-id-1.png">